tpetricek/TomaspNet.Website/source/blog/2014/philosophy-pl.md

 computing or, more specifically, programming languages.

 However, I believe that we can still learn a lot from philosophy of science in general.
-Much of the clasical work in the area uses physics as an example of successful science:
+Much of the classical work in the area uses physics as an example of successful science:

 > <img src="http://tomasp.net/blog/2014/philosophy-pl/chalmers.jpg"
 >  style="width:120px;float:right;margin:20px 0px 10px 25px" />